Hackebein/Object-Tracking-App/README.md

 ## AV3Emulator support
 [AV3Emulator](https://github.com/lyuma/Av3Emulator) support is limited to send only.
 Set launch parameter `--av3e-ip` (optional) and `--av3e-port` to send a copy of all messages to AV3Emulator.
+Needs to match UDP Port in "Avatars 3.0 Emulator Control".

 ## Config
 Config: `%appdata%\ObjectTracking\config.json`